AnjaliTiwari21/Udacity/README.md

 # Udacity

-This project will consists of short codes and exercises from the Udacity Nano degree AWS Machine learning Course
+This project consists of python codes and exercises from the Udacity Nano degree AWS Machine learning Course